 Q15.
 Can I install your jointing product around my pool?

 Yes, our product(s) can be installed around a pool, however be aware that constant wetting of our products can lead to premature breakdown and loosening of sand particles.
 For this reason we do not recommend the use of our product in large jointed systems around pools.
 Ensure that there is a minimum three-foot concrete skirt around the perimeter of the pool so that splashing and constant wetting will not heavily disturb the jointing material that is closest to the pool.
 Additionally, many pool areas are built on a concrete base which does not allow water to properly drain.
 Envirobond products should not be installed on a concrete base.

 Q16.
 Can I install your product on my patio/driveway if I have a concrete base?

-Our product should not be installed in any application where there is a concrete or similar impervious base.
+Our landscape design products should not be installed in any application where there is a concrete or similar impervious base.
 Our products remain permeable following stabilization and an impervious base completely eliminates this beneficial feature.
 As well, if there is no pathway for water to escape at the base of the jointing material, then jointing material will hold water for lengthened time periods, which may result in destabilization of our product and an overall shorter lifetime.